USA-RedDragon/slackpresence/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

 * `slackpresence.enabled`: enable/disable this extension
-* `slackpresence.authToken`: the auth token for Slack API calls, you usually shouldn't touch this
+* `slackpresence.authToken`: Deprecated: the auth token for Slack API calls, you usually shouldn't touch this
+* `slackpresence.authTokens`: the auth tokens for Slack API calls, you usually shouldn't touch this
 * `slackpresence.shareWorkspace`: whether to share the workspace you're working in on Slack
 * `slackpresence.icon`: The Slack status icon to use.
 Defaults to `:spiral_note_pad:`